How to Use a Meat Thermometer Accurately for Perfectly Tender Results

 To use an oven-going probe thermometer: Instead of the whole thermometer going in the oven, this trendy digital thermometer ($15, Target) has a wired probe that goes into your meat and attaches to a base that sits outside your oven.
 By using a probe thermometer, you can easily read what temperature your meat is without opening the door and letting heat escape.
 Most models also have programmable settings that you can set to alert you once your meat is at the desired temperature.
 That means you can broil your filet mignon to a perfect medium-rare (145°F) without having to watch through the oven's window.

 Cover meat with foil and let it stand about 15 minutes before carving.
 Its temperature will rise 5°F to 10°F during the standing time.

 Instant-read meat thermometers are available in both dial and digital varieties.
 These are inserted into the meat outside of the oven and give an instant reading (hence the name).

-Dial instant-read thermometer: The stem of the thermometer needs to be inserted at least two inches into the food.
-For thinner foods, such as burgers and chops, insert the stem through the side of the meat cut to get an accurate reading.
+Analog instant-read thermometer: The stem of the thermometer ($13, Bed Bath & Beyond) needs to be inserted at least two inches into the food.
+For thinner foods, such as burgers and pork chops, insert the stem through the side of the meat cut to get an accurate reading.
 The thermometer will register the temperature in 15 to 20 seconds.
 This type of meat thermometer should not be left in food while it's cooking.

-Digital instant-read thermometer: The thermometer's probe should be placed at least 1/2 inch into the food and will register the temperature in about 10 seconds.
-This type of thermometer can be used to check the doneness of larger cuts as well as thinner foods, such as burgers, steaks, and chops.
+Digital instant-read thermometer: The thermometer's probe should be placed at least a ½-inch into the food and will register the temperature in about 10 seconds.
+A digital meat thermometer ($15, Walmart) can be used to check the doneness of larger cuts as well as thinner foods, such as burgers, steaks, and chops.
 The thermometer should not be left in the food while it's cooking.